garrekstemo/TransferMatrix.jl/docs/src/index.md

 ## Why make another transfer matrix program?

 There are a lot of transfer matrix programs out there.
-Many are proprietary and some are part of graduate theses and papers.
+Many are proprietary and some are part of graduate theses.
 The problem with the proprietary ones are that the source code cannot be examined nor modified (and are not free).
 The problem with programs written for papers are that they are rarely maintained, are not